mmbman/Katagiri/1987-03-20-Platform-Sutra-Talk-2.md

 So a simple way is zazen, [which] buddhas and ancestors mention.

 Generally speaking – in terms of general Buddhism – I think three points of practice: [*mon see shu*] \[...] *Mon* means listening.
 Listening, and also contemplation [of] what you have listened [to of] Buddha’s teaching, and *shu* is practice.
-Practice is meditation, zazen; *djana*.
+Practice is meditation, zazen; *dhyāna*.
 So listening to Buddha’s teaching, and contemplation – contemplation means very deep understanding, [it] means “nurturing wisdom.”
 Because already we are wisdom, so we have to nurture to grow.
 We have a buddha, so we have to nurture the buddha nature, which means to let it grow.

 So that is contemplation.
 Listening to Buddha’s teaching, and contemplation, and *shu* means practice.
 That is zazen.
 We have to practice [the] three.